2018 Lehigh Mountain Hawks football team

-The 2018 Lehigh Mountain Hawks football team represents Lehigh University in the 2018 NCAA Division I FCS football season.
-The Mountain Hawks are led by 13th-year head coach Andy Coen and play their home games at Goodman Stadium.
-They are a member of the Patriot League.
+The 2018 Lehigh Mountain Hawks football team represented Lehigh University in the 2018 NCAA Division I FCS football season.
+The Mountain Hawks were led by 13th-year head coach Andy Coen and played their home games at Goodman Stadium.
+They were a member of the Patriot League.
 They finished the season 3–8, 2–4 in Patriot League play to finish in a three-way tie for fourth place.

-Previous season

-The Mountain Hawks finished the 2017 season 5–7, 5–1 in Patriot League play to finish in a tie for the Patriot League championship with Colgate.
-Due to their head-to-head win over Colgate, Lehigh received the Patriot League's automatic bid to the FCS Playoffs where they lost to Stony Brook in the first round.